An Analytic Formula for the Supercluster Mass Function: DISCUSSION AND CONCLUSION

 \section{DISCUSSION AND CONCLUSION}

-We have developed a fully analytic model for the supercluster mass function by extending the excursion set formalism to the case of marginally bound systems under triaxial collapsing process.
-The analytically derived supercluster mass function has been found to agree impressively well with three different N-body results at various redshifts, revealing its robustness.
-Using our model, we have shown that the relative abundance of the rich superclusters at a given epoch is sensitive to modification of gravity as well as to dark energy equation of state.
+In the framework of the EZL model constructed in our previous work \citep{LL13}, we have provided an efficient formula for the supercluster mass function with two characteristic parameters.
+The best merit of our formula is that its characteristic parameters are robust against variation of the background cosmology and independent of redshifts.
+Extrapolating its validity to non-standard cosmologies, we have suggested that the relative abundance of the rich superclusters at a given epoch should be powerful as a cosmological probe.
+This is the most accurate formula for the supercluster mass function that has ever been constructed, achieving a quantitative success in numerical tests.

-We expect a wide application of the supercluster mass function in various fields.
-The abundance of the rich superclusters may be useful in constraining primordial non-Gaussianity parameter as well as neutrino mass due to its sensitivity to the initial cosmological conditions.
-As mentioned in \citet{oguri-etal04}, we also expect it to be useful in estimating the statistical significance of the amount of the warm hot intergalactic media in the superclusters which are the sources of soft X-ray and Sunyaev-Zel'dovich effect \citep{myers-etal04,zappacosta-etal05,SR05}.
-Our analytic model may also allow us to analytically evaluate the late-time integrated Sachs-Wolfe (ISW) effect of superclusters \citep[e.g.,][]{ISW08}.
+Despite the fact that our formula for the supercluster mass function is not a physical one but a merely empirical one, the excellent agreements of the formula with the numerical results lead us to expect a wide application of the supercluster mass function to various fields.
+For example, as mentioned in \citet{oguri-etal04}, we expect it to be useful in quantifying how significant the effect of the presence of the warm hot intergalactic media on the superclusters \citep{myers-etal04,zappacosta-etal05,SR05}.
+Our formula may also allow us to analytically estimate the late-time integrated Sachs-Wolfe (ISW) effect of superclusters \citep[e.g.,][and references therein]{ISW08}.